 The city government in Seoul, South Korea, has created an online database to increase government transparency.
 Online Procedures Enhancement for Civil Applications (OPEN) allows city residents to monitor details of civil applications related to 70 municipal government tasks that have been identified as the most prone to corruption, including housing and construction projects, environmental regulation and urban planning.

 Before OPEN’s development, applicants for government permits were not able to see how their applications were being processed.
-The process was opaque, rather than transparent, allowing corrupt government officials to demand a bribe to move the application forward.
+The process was not transparent, which allowed corrupt government officials to demand a bribe to move the application forward.

 Now, when officials receive or update applications, they fill out standardized data entry forms.
 The forms are used by each department to update the online database.
 Through the database, applicants can find out who has their applications, when they can expect the application process to be complete, reasons for delay and, if an application has been declined, reasons for its rejection.